invoiceninja/invoiceninja.github.io/docs/invoices.md

 <p>When an invoice has been reversed, the previous payments relationships are broken and cannot be restored.</p>

-#### Cancelling an invoice

-<p>An invoice can be cancelled under the following conditions</p>

-* The invoice is marked as Partial or Paid (ie. some payment amount has been applied)

-<p>When an invoice is cancelled the invoice balance is set to zero and the status updated to <b>Cancelled</b> If payments have been applied to the invoice these will remain linked to the invoice.</p>
+### Archived

+<p>Archiving an invoice simply removes the invoice from the invoice list view.
+Archiving an invoice keeps your list views clean and tidy and does not effect the ledger / client balance.</p>